Collisionless Phase Mixing Mimics Diffusive Transport in Radiation Belt Observations: Discussion

 It is useful to emphasise that this effect differs fundamentally from phase mixing considered at fixed spatial locations (such as the one derived in \citet{Lejosne_2024}).
 In such cases, spatial and temporal dependencies remain separable.
 By contrast, measurements performed along a moving spacecraft trajectory intrinsically mix spatial and temporal variations, leading to an additional and unavoidable loss of phase coherence that is not captured in static sampling frameworks.

 As a result, the temporal signal recorded by a spacecraft rapidly loses the phase information associated with the initial MLT localisation.
 Our analysis shows that this decorrelation occurs on timescales comparable to only a few drift periods.
 Consequently, even an injection that is initially narrow in magnetic local time but extended across drift shells will appear, when sampled by dual probes on similar orbits, to become progressively MLT-averaged after only a few drift periods.
-The apparent lifetime of MLT localisation inferred from spacecraft observations therefore reflects an observational coherence time imposed by phase mixing and orbital sampling rather than the intrinsic dynamical persistence of the structure in phase space.
+More generally, observational studies indicate that injections can exhibit a continuum of azimuthal extents, ranging from relatively localised structures to enhancements spanning several hours of magnetic local time \cite{Kavanagh07, Gabrielse19}.
+In the present framework, broader structures in MLT correspond to smaller values of the concentration parameter $\kappa$ and therefore decorrelate more slowly.
+Nevertheless, the characteristic observational coherence time generally remains comparable to only a few drift periods.
+The apparent lifetime of MLT localisation inferred from spacecraft observations therefore reflects an observational coherence time imposed by phase mixing and orbital sampling.

 This limitation can also be understood in terms of information sampling.
 In principle, the drift-phase structure of the distribution function is recoverable from either temporal measurements at fixed radial location, $(t, L=L_0)$, or from instantaneous spatial measurements across drift shells, $(t=t_0, L)$, where spatial and temporal dependencies remain separable.
 By contrast, a single spacecraft following a trajectory $(t, L(t))$ samples a combination of spatial and temporal variations, effectively mixing the two.
 The resulting time series therefore does not contain sufficient information to reconstruct the underlying drift-phase structure, even when the dynamics are fully deterministic.
 This mixing of temporal and spatial fluctuations constitutes a fundamental aspect of the observational phase-mixing process described here.